chamikarathnayake/chamikarathnayake/README.md

 - 🌱 I’m currently learning Java, C++

-- 👩‍🎓 I am an undergraduate student at Uva Wellassa University of Sri Lanka, pursuing a BSc (Hons) in Industrial Information Technology.
+- 👩‍🎓 I am pursuing a BSc (Hons) in Industrial Information Technology at Uva Wellassa University.

 - 👩‍💻 My academic journey in the IT field is fueled by a strong interest in software development, web development.